 How to Make Best Homemade Dinner Rolls Recipe

-Step 1: Proof the Yeast to Wake It Up
+Step 1: Proof the Yeast and Set the Foundation

-Step 3: Let the Dough Rise Until Doubled
+Step 3: First Rise — Let the Dough Double

-Step 4: Shape Your Rolls and Second Rise
+Step 4: Shape Your Rolls and Let Them Rise Again

 Pro Tips for Making Best Homemade Dinner Rolls Recipe